 As an Ally Bank member, you’ll enjoy conveniences like the ability to move money your way, making transfers with any device, using your voice with The Ally Skill for Amazon Alexa.

 You can check your balance, do transfers and more, on the go and you’ll have the ability to create a legacy, opening a Trust account for the ones you care about if you have that need.

 See how Ally Bank measures up, compared to other banks with their Estimated Earnings calculator which tells you how much you’ll earn in interest with Ally, based on the balance you enter, compared to competitors.
 Check it out here.

-They publish all their fees on the website and members are afforded:
+They publish all their monthly fees on the website and members are afforded:

 - Free copies of statements